dmbarbour/glas/docs/GlasDesign.md

 Labels are bitstrings that often share prefixes but are distinguished by suffix.
 It is possible to operate on multiple fields within a record by operating on the shared prefix directly. *Note:* If the label input is not a bitstring, behavior is divergence instead of backtracking failure.

-Although optimized for records, these operators are used to build all data manipulation in Glas programs.
+Although optimized for records, these operators are used to build all data manipulation in glas programs.
 Performance will often depend on *Acceleration*.

 ### Effects and Environments